-desktop

 Disharmony in Triple Burner can lead to edema (water retention in the tissues) or difficult urination.

-There are also six miscellaneous organs otherwise known as Curious Organs (奇恒之腑 Qí Héng Zhī Fu), which include the Brain, Marrow, Bone, Blood Vessels, Uterus, and Gallbladder.
+There are also six miscellaneous organs otherwise known as Extraordinary Fu (奇恒之腑 Qí Héng Zhī Fu), which include the Brain, Marrow, Bone, Blood Vessels, Uterus, and Gallbladder.

-The Gallbladder is both a Yang (fu) and Curious organ because it is involved in breaking down food (input) but it contains a pure substance that's neither Yin or Yang— bile.
+The Gallbladder is both a Yang (fu) and an Extraordinary Fu because it is involved in breaking down food (input) but it contains a pure substance that's neither Yin or Yang— bile.

 Our organs all work together in unison with each other, united by the pathway of the meridians.
 It’s in the balance of all these systems that health is measured.
 Without understanding the entire picture, this harmony we seek in TCM cannot be perceived.
 Organs depend not only on our meridians, but also on each other for dynamic functionality and integration.